-This week, Town Council begins at 7pm.
+This week, Town Council begins at 5pm with a Public Meeting.
 The agenda can be found here.

 Corporate Services & Clerk

 1. CS-2018-23 2019 Council Conferences.
 This report details the various conferences that members of Council typically attend and their dates for the coming year.
 Administration is recommending pre-approval for participation in these conferences.